DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 But what is this exactly.
 It is different from magic of various races.
 In case of demons its colour would be black or purple.
-And both elfs and angels would have white colour.
+And both elves and angels would have white colour.
 At least that is what been known from Great War records.
 But what is this mix of dozens, no, hundreds of colours on top of each other.